CAMMA-public/TFUScapes/README.md

 The **TFUScapes** dataset includes _2,500_ simulations spanning _125_ subjects, with _20_ transducer placements per subject emitting a wave at a frequency of _500_ kHz.

 ## Download the TFUScapes dataset and install the dependencies
-The MVOR dataset is hosted on the [unistra S3 server](https://s3.unistra.fr/camma_public/datasets/TFUScapes/TFUScapes.zip).
+The **TFUScapes** dataset is hosted on the [unistra S3 server](https://s3.unistra.fr/camma_public/datasets/TFUScapes/TFUScapes.zip).
 Please download the dataset and install the dependencies using the commands given below.

 ```bash
 $ TFUScapes=/path/to/tfuscapes/repository